TheRealNate/meteor-mfa/README.md

 **enforceMatchingClientAddress *Boolean* (default: true)** Enforce that the client address (IP) that finishes a login challenge is the same as the one that creates it

 **enforceMatchingUserAgent *Boolean* (default: true)** Enforce that the user agent that finishes a login challenge is the same as the one that creates it

+**keepChallenges *Boolean* (default: false)** Defines whether challenges should be maintained in the database.
+When set to false, challenges are deleted after use.
+When set to true, challenges are marked as invalid, but remain in database.